 “When photographing helies I too like to take photos with the ends of the rotors blurred, but at least _for me_ there is a very small percentage of really sharp images this way (I work with 4/300 and often use a teleconverter too. it is often hard to pan the plane well).
 This is why I usually take some pictures with shorter shutter speed with frozen rotors, but at least the rest of the picture is sharp as well.
 Then I have the possibility later to play with the longer shutter speeds to have rotors blurred.
 Some times it does work :) […] It is not magic.
 It only needs some practice and endurance (maybe a little luck too) in addition to a relatively useable gear.“

-Viktor Veres is known in Hungary for his plane photography enthusiasm and also award winning pictures.
-From this fligth his pictures appeared on the website of Blikk tabloid newspaper.
+Viktor Veres is known in Hungary for his plane photography enthusiasm and also award-winning pictures.
+From this flight his pictures appeared on the website of Blikk tabloid newspaper.
 Their main competitor Bors had a gallery made from the photos of their photographer Balint Fejer and the already mentioned handout photos from the ministry.

-Unfortunately the Zrinyi Media website didn’t allow me to link their gallery to show the phtoos they shared.
+Unfortunately, the Zrinyi Media website didn’t allow me to link their gallery to show the photos they shared.
 Other than the possibility to link the gallery the name of the photographer is also missing so I only know for sure at least a part of them was taken by Vera Devenyi (who stood next to me at Citadel while we took the pictures) and who has a long and professional history of photographing the rotor winged fighters.
-I also saw some other colleagues there, but I did’t find their photos online.
+I also saw some other colleagues there, but I didn’t find their photos online.